kuzzleio/documentation/src/api/1/controller-auth/get-my-rights/index.md

 ## Response

-The result contains a `hits` array, listing every rights for the current user.
+The result contains a `hits` array, listing the rights for the current user.

 Each right is an object with the following properties: